1. Home

 Defining date fields

 Date fields can be defined for standard properties in the settings menu.
-This can be done for requirements, analysis items, verification plans and results, and for RFCs.
+This can be done for requirements, analysis items, verification plans and results, and RFCs.

 Do the following:

-3. Create a new property by clicking on Add standard property
+3. Create a new property by clicking on Add standard property.

 4. For your property, go to the column Input type and select Date.